wmurphyrd/framework-12-cyberdeck-mode/README.md

-Consider binding `cyberdeck` or `cyberdeck off` to a keyboard shorcut (System settings -> keyboard -> shortcuts) in case you left cyberdeck mode on but don't have your glasses handy, as the laptop screen will be disabled.
+Consider binding `cyberdeck` or `cyberdeck off` to a keyboard shorcut (System settings -> keyboard -> shortcuts) to turn the screen back on in case you left cyberdeck mode on but don't have your glasses handy.